sbains2/webscrape/README.md

 However, a few terms that were distinct to the Israel wordcloud were lot of Iranian-backed proxy militants and other surrounding Arab countries around it.
 Some examples include 'Hezbollah', 'Hamas', 'Syria', 'Iran'.
 In addition to this, there were lots of verb-based terms, such as 'airstrike', 'kills', 'opposes', and 'warns'.

 With Gaza, some of the key terms were more generalized, with some being 'deaths', 'bombs', 'toll', and 'crisis'.
+Overall, these terms reflect a more 'conflict' related theme.

 ## 4) Possible reasons for patterns